 Author Archives: Jesse

 We are hiring computational and experimental scientists to join our team in the Lander Lab at the Broad Institute.
 Motivated individuals of all levels are encouraged to apply!
-See the Broad Career Center or contact me for more details.
+Contact me for more details.

 Congratulations to the team in the Lander and Guttman labs for three of our major papers (all published in the last few weeks): (1) Systematic mapping of functional enhancer-promoter connections with CRISPR interference (Science) This paper was a phenomenal collaboration … Continue reading